Naoto Kan: In media

 Kan was portrayed by Shirō Sano in the 2020 film Fukushima 50, and by Fumiyo Kohinata in the 2023 Netflix series The Days (in which his name was changed to Shinji Azuma).
 Both works portray Kan's role in the Fukushima crisis from a highly critical perspective.

 The docu-drama The Seal of the Sun (2016, 90 min.), directed by Futoshi Sato, produced by Kaori Otsuka and executive produced by Tamiyoshi Tachibana, shows how the Prime Minister's office and the field struggled following the five days after the Fukushima nuclear accident.
 The film delves into the 3.11 Tohoku earthquake/Fukushima disaster from Prime Minister Naoto Kan and his cabinet's perspective.
+In this interview, executive producer Tachibana discusses why he created the film:

+At the time, I was simply a friend, one of his cadets in politics.
+It was only after the earthquake that I became a real member of his support group.
+It is not to reproduce the experience of the crisis experienced by Naoto Kan that I produced this film.
+The media and public opinion, manipulated by the latter, were totally hostile to the Prime Minister, accusing him of having aggravated the accident and amplified the damage.
+Faced with this rejection, I was plagued by anger and disgust as they led me to make this film to put things in order.The reactors' accident could, in the worst case, have caused the evacuation of the entire population living within a radius of 250km, including Tokyo, a total of 50 million people.
+Naoto Kan was the only one to have guessed the extreme gravity of the accident and to have realized that we were one step away from the collapse of Japan.
+If he had not been Prime Minister, if the crisis had to be managed by another in his place, the country could have been completely destroyed.

-In this interview, executive producer Tachibana discusses why he created the film: Naoto Kan has an important cameo appearance in the 2023 Documentary Film SOS: The San Onofre Syndrome directed by James Heddle, Mary Beth Brangan and Morgan Peterson.
+Naoto Kan has an important cameo appearance in the 2023 Documentary Film SOS: The San Onofre Syndrome directed by James Heddle, Mary Beth Brangan and Morgan Peterson.
 On a recent interview producer Mary Beth Brangan stated that it was the Fukushima accident what set her and her life partner James Heddle into the making of that film.
-The film documents a very special visit prime minister Naoto Kan paid on June 4th, 2013 to San Diego to participate in a panel entitled "Fukushima: Ongoing Lessons for California" next to Nuclear Regulatory Commission chair Gregory Jaczko, former NRC Commissioner Peter A. Bradford, and nuclear engineer Arnie Gundersen, where they discussed nuclear power's risks.
+The film documents a very special visit prime minister Naoto Kan paid on June 4, 2013 to San Diego to participate in a panel entitled "Fukushima: Ongoing Lessons for California" next to Nuclear Regulatory Commission chair Gregory Jaczko, former NRC Commissioner Peter A. Bradford, and nuclear engineer Arnie Gundersen, where they discussed nuclear power's risks.
 In his concluding statement Prime Minister Kan stated:

 "After Fukushima, my whole mindset about nuclear power has changed 180 degrees...
 I began to think there is only one way to deal with this risk....
 I realized, we need a society that has no nuclear power."